Why Workers' Compensation Is Needed

 - How long a recovery period does the worker need?

-Workers’ Compensation Reassessed in 1970s
+How Workers’ Compensation Changed in the 1970s

 The modern Workers’ Compensation system was born out of OSHA’s list of recommendations:

-- Virtually every employee should be covered
+- Virtually every employee should be covered by workers' compensation insurance

 - Workers should pick their own doctor

-- If employee cannot work, they should receive two-thirds of their wages up to a minimum of the average wage of that state
+- If an employee cannot work, they should receive two-thirds of their wages up to a minimum of the average wage of that state

 - Workers’ compensation benefits are to continue as long as the worker is unable to work, with no arbitrary gaps in coverage